julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/luamap.png
   :alt: LuaMap

-  This Lua Map Node defines two dimensions: lambda and rho, where lambda :math:`=x+y+z`, and rho :math:`=x*y+z`.
+  This **Lua Map** Node defines two dimensions: lambda and rho, where lambda :math:`=x+y+z`, and rho :math:`=x*y+z`.

-The dimension's name needs to be written in the text field in the Lua Map node.
-The function is written in the Function node.
+The dimension's name needs to be written in the text field in the **Lua Map** node.
+The function is written in the **Function** node.
 When an input is given, the dimensions' names are automatically added to the Function node as buttons, and can be added to the function by clicking on them.

 The + button adds new dimension rows to the map, while the - button removes the dimension of the button's row.

 ASAGI Node
 ----------

 This node implements `ASAGI <https://easyinit.readthedocs.io/en/latest/maps.html#asagi>`_ of easi.
-It looks up values using ASAGI (with trilinear interpolation).
+It looks up values using ASAGI.

 .. figure:: fig/maps/asagi.png
   :alt: ASAGI

-  This ASAGI Node gets its parameter rho from the file ``asagi_example.nc``.
+  This **ASAGI** Node gets its parameter rho from the file ``asagi_example.nc``.
 The variable of the file is data, and the interpolation used is the linear one.

 The NetCDF file can be added by clicking on the button "select file".
-The parameters as well as the variable need to be added manually to the ASAGI node.
+The parameters as well as the variable need to be added manually to the **ASAGI** node.
 Note that the parameters need to be added in the same order as they appear in the NetCDF file.
 The interpolation can be chosen between nearest neighbour and linear, the latest being the default one.

 The + button adds new parameter rows to the map, while the - button removes the parameter of the button's row.